 Tax reform made the “wait and see if I owe” approach to taxes riskier.
 Some people expecting refunds last spring ended up owing.
 Others got much lower refunds than they expected.
 The surprises could become even more pronounced next year.

 “Life changes such as a new spouse, new kid, new house, new job can make a tax return different from year to year.
 These changes could radically change a tax situation, especially when combined with tax reform,” said Gil Charney, director at The Tax Institute at H&R Block.

-To avoid surprises when filing a 2019 tax return, get started now with three steps.
+To avoid surprises when filing a 2019 tax return, get started now with three tax planning strategies.

 1. Update W-4 with employer